-Recently, there’s been an upswing in patients asking about double mastectomies.
-It’s been called the “Angelina Jolie effect.”
+In 2017, there was an upswing in patients asking about double mastectomies that was called the “Angelina Jolie effect.”
 But hers was a rare case: she had a genetic mutation that predisposed her to develop cancer in both breasts.
 The vast majority of women don’t have that risk.
 For them, a double mastectomy wouldn’t improve their outcomes or survival.

 Will I need radiation therapy and/or chemotherapy?

 The need for radiation or chemotherapy treatment depends on a few things: